starkfell/100DaysOfIaC/articles/day.50.building.a.practical.yaml.pipeline.part.7.md

 </br>

+**practical-yaml-build-pipe** repository in VS Code

+## Add new directories to the Repository

+## Add the Dockerfile to the Repository

-## Create the build-and-push-nginx-docker-image.sh script
+## Create the new Bash Script in the Repository

-Next, in VS Code, create a new file called the **build-and-push-nginx-docker-image.sh**.
+Next, in VS Code, create a new file called the **build-and-push-nginx-docker-image.sh** in the **practical-yaml-build-pipe** repository.
 Copy and paste the contents below into it and save and commit it to the repository.

 ```bash
 #!/bin/bash